Sky Bow: Sky Bow III

 The new mobile radar reportedly called Chang-Shan ("Long Mountain") radar system, like the Patriot's Raytheon AN/MPQ-65 radar system, is reported to operate on the C-Band (4–8 GHz) frequency range, and like the AN/MPQ-65 system, it is trailer-mounted with a rectangular planar array radar of approximately similar size.
 However, it does not appear to have any identifiable missile guidance sub-array like those found below the main array on the AN/MPQ-65 system and it is therefore not clear if this new radar can provide target guidance illumination function in support of TK-1 SARH missiles.
-However, this should not present any problem for the new radar to be utilized on both TK-2 missile (X-Band) and TK-3 missile (Ku-Band) active radar seekers, as these missile systems does not require target illumination.
+However, this should not present any problem for the new radar to be utilized on both TK-2 missile (X-Band) and TK-3 missile (Ku-Band) active radar seekers, as these missile systems do not require target illumination.
 The new radar enhances the survivability and operational flexibility of the TK2/3 missile systems by allowing a TK surface-air-missile battery to be deployed rapidly to a previously unprepared site.
 The TK-3 incorporates advanced ceramics and carbon fiber in its construction.
 The missile's nose cone can resist temperatures in excess of 1,000 °C. The TK-3 is capable of both midcourse and terminal defense against ballistic missiles.

-Production of the Tien Kung 3 SAM system will replace Taiwan's stocks of MIM-23 Hawk missiles from 2015 to 2017.
+Production of the Tien Kung 3 SAM commenced in 2014 with an initial production run of 12 batteries.
+With the retirement of the HAWK batteries and the Sky Bow II becoming more obsolete, another twelve batteries of Sky Bow IIIs were ordered to replace these older systems.
+Conversion of six older batteries to Sky Bow IIIs began in 2022 and is to be completed by 2025.
+Work on the remaining six batteries began in early 2023 and is to be completed by 2026.
 Previously, the United States had given Taiwan the options of upgrading the Hawk, buying the NASAMS system, and/or buying the THAAD missile system to replace their Hawks.
 The Ministry of National Defense ultimately decided to pursue the development of indigenous weapons to meet the need.

 In 2019 Taiwanese President Tsai Ing-wen ordered the NCSIST to accelerate mass production of the TK-3 in response to increasing Chinese military power and bellicosity.
 In response to President Tsai’s request NCSIST completed their quota for TK-3 missile production ahead of schedule in 2021.

+In 2023 the Taiwanese MOD announced plans to build twelve new bases to host TK-3 batteries, six expected to complete before the end of 2025 and six more expected to complete before the end of 2026.